kliment-olechnovic/voronota/expansion_lt/tutorial/index.md

 In the example above, the tables are initially printed using tab characters as separators, and the `column` command is then used to align the columns by inserting spaces for improved readability.
-The table header is normally printed on a single line, but in the example above it was manually split into two lines to fit the page width.
 All the printable tables can also be written to files as tab-separated (.tsv) tables, for example using `--write-contacts-to-file` and `--write-cells-to-file` command-line options.